yiisoft/validator/docs/guide/built-in-rules-composite.md

 }
 ```

-And use it just like a regular rule:
+And use it just like a single regular rule:

 ```php
 use Yiisoft\Validator\Validator;